Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Basic tensor properties and more complex techniques

 The best known application of tensor networks is the compression of machine learning models \cite{Compress1,Compress2,ML_TN}.
 This can be done either by compressing an already created model and training it or by creating a compressed model and training the tensor network that represents it directly.
 The key to model compression lies in finding an efficient representation of the model that preserves its analysis properties.
 We will explain how it works by compressing a dense layer in a neural network to its approximate MPS and MPO representations.

 To begin with, we will have to keep in mind that the action of a dense layer of a neural network, prior to the action of an activation function, can be written as

 where $A$ is a matrix of dimension $N\times M$, $\vec{v}$ and $\vec{c}$ are vectors of dimension $N$ and $\vec{x}$ is a vector of dimension $M$.
 The input to the layer is the vector $\vec{x}$, while the output will be the vector $\vec{v}$.
-The layer will be characterized by the $M$ components of the matrix $A$ and the $N$ components of the vector $\vec{c}$, which will be the ones to be trained.
-Therefore, the layer will have a number of $N(M+1)$ parameters.
+The layer has $NM$ trainable parameters in the matrix $A$ and $N$ trainable parameters in the bias vector $\vec{c}$, for a total of $NM+N=N(M+1)$ parameters before compression.
 To reduce the number of parameters we can represent the matrix $A$ as an approximate MPO form with a certain bond dimension $b$ so that we have a smaller number of parameters than in the original dense version.
 We can do the same with the vector $\vec{c}$ obtaining its approximate MPS form.
 In this way, we have compressed the model layer.
 This is favorable both to save memory space and to train the model faster and avoid problems such as overfitting, depending on the representation used and the original model.

 Since the $A$ matrix approximation and the $\vec{c}$ vector approximation can be made arbitrarily close to the originals by increasing the $b$ bond dimensions, we can always start from the original model and compress it until we saturate a preset tolerable error.
 However, we can also compress the elements of the model and run it to see how accurate it is with respect to the original model, increasing the compression until we reach that maximum error.